Interviewing breeders is something we do often here so I wanted to spice things up with an interview of an influential dog blogger.

 What would you recommend to anybody interested into dog breeding.
 Why should some people do it, and some others not?

 A dog breeder is an important source of information for a puppy buyer.
 Anybody who is interested in dog breeding needs to be an expert in all things dog.
-Behaviour and training, nutrition, health issues, grooming, and so forth.
+Behavior and training, nutrition, health issues, grooming, and so forth.
 If a dog breeder doesn’t know these things, how are they going to ensure that a puppy buyer is armed with the right information?
 Before purchase and after purchase?

 As an extra layer on this, a dog breeder needs to be an expert on the breed as well.
-This means they can choose the owners correctly, understand what behavioural or medical issues might be expected in the breed, and be able to help both their own dogs and that of their puppy buyers.
+This means they can choose the owners correctly, understand what behavioral or medical issues might be expected in the breed, and be able to help both their own dogs and that of their puppy buyers.

-A person should become a dog breeder if they have a good understanding of dogs (as above) and have a bitch with an outstanding temperament and fantastic health.
+A person should become a dog breeder if they have a good understanding of dogs (as above) and have a bitch with outstanding temperament and fantastic health.
 By ‘outstanding temperament’, I mean you could fly that bitch to a stranger on the other side of the country, and the bitch should walk out of that crate alert and happy.
-By ‘fantastic health’, I don’t mean a bitch that has passed a fifteen minute health check by the vet – I mean a bitch that has been subject to breed-related health screening and who has no sign of allergies, anxiety, or other health issues.
-Only once you have yourself a remarkable bitch should you contemplate getting pups out of her – and you then need dedication to find yourself a just-as-remarkable dog.
+By ‘fantastic health’, I don’t mean a bitch that has passed a fifteen-minute health check by the vet – I mean a bitch that has been subject to breed-related health screening and who has no sign of allergies, anxiety, or other health issues.
+Only once you have yourself a remarkable bitch should you contemplate getting pups out of her – and you then need the dedication to find yourself a just-as-remarkable dog.

 A person shouldn’t breed dogs if they are interested in financial gain, ‘warm and fuzzies’, or simply because it seems more convenient than not.
 You shouldn’t breed dogs if you don’t know everything there is to know about dogs.
 You shouldn’t breed dogs if you’re not prepared to lose your bitch.
 You shouldn’t breed dogs because you have a bitch with a uterus.